SuperOfficeDocs/superoffice-docs/docs/diary/howto/sql/accept-invitation-sql.md

 ---
 title: Accept invitation
 uid: accept_invitation_sql
-description: Accept an appointment invitation
+description: How to accept an invitation to an appointment using raw SQL.
 author: Bergfrid Skaara Dias
-so.date: 11.04.2021
+so.date: 03.02.2022
-keywords: diary, calendar, appointment, API so.topic: howto
+keywords: diary, calendar, appointment, API, invitation so.topic: howto
 ---